Our Approach for Infants & Toddlers

-- Devereux Early Childhood Assessment – Infant (DECA-I) for babies age 4 weeks through 18 months, and
+- Devereux Early Childhood Assessment – Infants (DECA-I), ages 4 weeks up 18 months

-- Devereux Early Childhood Assessment – Toddler (DECA-T) for toddlers ages 19-36 months
+- Devereux Early Childhood Assessment – Toddler (DECA-T), ages 18 months up to 36 months

-- The strengths, happiness and resilience of all children: DCRC recognizes that all children need a strong social and emotional foundation to be successful now and in the future.
-Children who are happy and have social and emotional strengths are more likely to be successful academically as well as socially
+- The strengths, happiness, and resilience of all children: Children who are happy and have social and emotional strengths are more likely to be academically and socially successful.

 - Strength-based approaches: Research confirms that promoting children’s social and emotional strengths reduces the development and escalation of behavioral concerns.
-DCRC resources identify and build on children’s strengths first, rather than focusing on deficit-based behaviors.
+DCRC resources identify and build upon children’s strengths first, rather than focusing on the deficit-based behaviors.

 - Strong partnerships between families and teachers, and other child-serving professionals: Families and providers working together as a team to provide consistent, nurturing, developmentally appropriate care results in more positive outcomes for children.

-- Collaboration between the fields of early childhood and mental health to optimize positive outcomes: Families, providers, specialists and other community resources professionals sharing knowledge and working as a team to understand and jointly determine how to best promote children’s healthy social and emotional development.
+- Collaboration between the fields of early childhood and mental health to optimize positive outcomes: Families, providers, specialists, and other community resource professionals share knowledge and work as a team to understand and jointly determine how to best promote children’s healthy social and emotional development.

-- Data driven decision making: Decisions about how to optimize a child’s social and emotional development must be based on reliable and valid information from multiple sources.
+- Data-driven decision making: Decisions about how to optimize a child’s social and emotional development must be based on reliable and valid information from multiple resources.
 The DCRC approach uses data to inform decisions and also track progress.

 - Implementing consistent routines and schedules, helping children feel a sense of trust and security in their lives

-- Speaking positively, ensuring that babies and toddlers feel cared for and loved
+- Speaking positively, ensuring that babies and toddlers feel care for and loved

-- Engaging infants and toddlers in daily routines such as singing and talking during diaper changes, holding young infants while feeding them and following a child’s lead during floortime
+- Engaging babies and toddlers in daily routines, such as singing and talking during diaper changes, holding young infants while feeding them, and following a child’s lead during floor time

 - Redirection: When you see a child about to make an inappropriate choice, help them to make a more appropriate choice by redirecting them to another activity.

-DCRC’s strength-based approach to assessment and planning programs consist of a five-step system to promote healthy social and emotional protective factors in children.
-The program includes assessment, a comprehensive planning framework, and strategies to help the child in both the home and school settings.
+DCRC’s strength-based approach to assessment and planning programs consist of a five-step system to promote healthy social and emotional protective factors in children, in both the home and school settings.

-Through these five steps, DCRC’s approach works to assess and build resilience in the young child, as well as the group setting, surrounding environment(s), and caregivers that impact young children’s lives.
+Through these five steps, DCRC’s approach works to assess and build resilience in young children, as well as in the caregivers and in the surrounding environment(s) that impact those children’s lives.